-9. For an outline of the parameters of arrest in the Syrian law, please see our periodic reports on arrests and detention in Syria: https://snhr.org/blog/category/report/monthly-reports/detainees-and-enforced-disappearances-monthly-reports/
+For an outline of the parameters of arrest in the Syrian law, please see our periodic reports on arrests and detention in Syria: https://snhr.org/blog/category/report/monthly-reports/detainees-and-enforced-disappearances-and-enforced-disappearances-and-enforced-disappearances-and-enforced-disappearances-and-enforced-disappearances-and-enforced-disappearances-and-enforced-disappearances-and-enforced-disappearances-and-enforced-disappearances-and-enforced-disappearances-and-enforced-disappearances-and-enforced-disappearances-and-enforced-disappearances-and-enforced-disappearances-and-enforced-disappear

-- In Damascus governorate, we documented the regime's release of three individuals originally from the governorates of Aleppo and Damascus.
+- In Damascus governorate, we documented the regime's release of 24 individuals originally from the governorates of Aleppo, Hama, Daraa and Damascus.
 These detainees were released after serving the full term of their arbitrary sentences.
-As such, these releases were not related to any of the amnesty decrees that have been promulgated to date, with these detainees having been imprisoned for periods of between one to four years. - We also documented the release of 13 individuals who had been held without trial for a few days without appearing before a court.
+As such, these releases were not related to any of the amnesty decrees that have been promulgated to date, with these detainees having been imprisoned for periods ranging from one to seven years. - We also documented the release of 76 individuals, including three children and five women, who were held for a few days without appearing before a court.
 Most of these detainees came from the governorates of Rural Damascus, Aleppo, and Daraa, and most had spent the duration of their detention in regime security branches.